knative/docs/docs/eventing/brokers/broker-types/README.md

 ### RabbitMQ broker

+⚠️ The component is deprecated and will no longer be shipped in future releases.
+For a timeline see: https://github.com/knative/eventing/issues/7670

 The RabbitMQ Broker uses [RabbitMQ](https://www.rabbitmq.com/) for its underlying implementation.
 For more information, see [RabbitMQ Broker](./rabbitmq-broker/README.md) or [the docs available on GitHub](https://github.com/knative-extensions/eventing-rabbitmq).